 - It first opened as a small storefront in the Floriland Mall.

 - The Museum quickly outgrew its location so in 1989, with support from the City of Tampa, it moved into a larger location, just north of Lowry Park.

-- It was built to educate children and called Safety Village, provided a series of miniature buildings simulating a small town.
+- It was built to educate children and, called Safety Village, which provided a series of miniature buildings simulating a small town.

 - In September 2001, a new toddler exhibit opened.